Hepzibah Pyncheon's Execution

 As one of the Judge's spies, the butcher assaults the House of the Seven Gables, prying about "every accessible door" and the window in his attempts to get a glimpse of Clifford.
 He sees the Judge himself sitting in the parlor---dead---and thinks that it is Clifford, whom he curses as "Old Maid Pyncheon's bloody brother."

-Hawthorne's literary duplicity here convinces the unwary reader that the butcher's assault is motivated by a desire to please Hepzibah with "his sweetbread of lamb".
-The truth is, Clifford is the lamb sacrificed to the butcher's greed for Judge Pyncheon's bribe money.
+Hawthorne's literary duplicity here convinces the unwary reader that the butcher's motive is his desire to please Hepzibah with "his sweetbread of lamb".
+In Hawthorne's concealed story, however, Clifford is the lamb sacrificed to the butcher's greed for Judge Pyncheon's bribe money.

 The chapter called "The Flight of Two Owls" is filled with allusions to death and mortality.
 It records Hepzibah's sensations on her way to the place of execution and to that "gimlet-eyed" gentleman who will kill her.
 This acerbic old gentleman thinks that the newly invented telegraph is a great thing, "particularly as regards the detection of bank-robbers and murderers. . ."
 Hawthorne describes his gimlet eye, which traditionally could bore into a person to cause paralysis or death.